Lebed-kun/prompt-ql/README.md

  - "to" - is a name of variable to which data is stored.
 It's a required parameter;
 ```

  - Wrapper commands.
 They wrap a text with corresponding prompt tag: `!user`, `!assistant`, `!system`, `!data` or `!error`.
-This is useful for separating roles of LLM query texts, for specific error handling etc. They are defined like this:
+This is useful for separating roles of ML model query texts, for specific error handling etc. They are defined like this:
 ```
 {~user}<execution_text>{/user}
 {~assistant}<execution_text>{/assistant}